Oussama189/examen/README.md

-Project Title: Full-Stack Authentication with Angular, Express, and MongoDB Description
+Full-Stack Authentication with Angular, Express, and MongoDB Description
-This is a full-stack application that implements a user authentication system using Angular for the front-end, Express for the back-end, and MongoDB as the database.
-It features JWT (JSON Web Tokens) for user authentication and cookie storage for maintaining sessions.
+This project is a full-stack application featuring user authentication with JWT (JSON Web Tokens).
+It consists of:

-Features:
+Frontend: Angular application
-User Registration & Login with JWT authentication
+Backend: Express.js API with MongoDB for persistent storage JWT Authentication: Secure user login and registration
-CRUD operations for handling user data
+Cookies: Secure storage of JWT tokens in cookies Features
-Secure token storage in cookies
+User registration and login with JWT authentication Secure token storage using HTTP-only cookies
-RESTful API with Express.js
+Protected API routes accessible only with a valid JWT CRUD operations for managing user data
-MongoDB integration for persistent data
+API consumption in the Angular front-end